Parental leave: highs and lows

 Share the leave, share the work

 Divvying up parental leave more evenly is better for both parents.
 When mothers take long parental leaves, there is a higher risk that the family responsibilities will not be equally balanced.
-During this period, moms often shoulder the bulk of household chores.
-When they go back to work, they continue to be responsible for most of the housework and childcare.
+During this period, moms often shoulder the bulk of household chores, and when they go back to work, they continue to be responsible for most of the housework and childcare.

-“Fathers who are involved in their children’s lives early on tend to be more comfortable with childcare tasks and to continue taking on those responsibilities down the road,” confirms DianeGabrielle Tremblay, a professor at TÉLUQ University who is studying parental leave.
+“Fathers who are involved in their children’s lives early on tend to be more comfortable with childcare tasks and to continue taking on those responsibilities down the road,” confirms Diane-Gabrielle Tremblay, a professor at Université TÉLUQ who is studying parental leave.
 The bottom line is, sharing parental leave more evenly makes it easier for women to balance family and work.

 Fathers who take parental leave get involved in raising their children right from the start and take on more household chores.

-To promote gender equality among couples, the Conseil du statut de la femme believes that the government should extend paternity leave by three weeks, on the condition that only the father take care of the child during this time.
+To promote gender equality among couples, the Conseil du statut de la femme issued a recommendation in 2015 that the government extend paternity leave by 3 weeks, on the condition that only the father take care of the child during this time.
 By spending a few weeks caring for their children, fathers become more aware of the challenges involved and develop a sense of responsibility for their children’s needs.

-It’s also an opportunity for parents to bond with their newborns.
-“Babies are demanding,” says Patrick, father to four-year-old SeanAnthony.
+It’s also an opportunity for fathers to bond with their newborns.
+“Babies are demanding,” says Patrick, father to 4-year-old Sean-Anthony.
 Patrick chose to take the full parental leave because his wife was in school.
 “It’s a lot of work, but I loved it.
-My son and I are very close.
-I’m usually the one he turns to when he needs to be comforted.
-He’s a daddy’s boy.”
+My son and I are very close; when he needs comforting, he often comes to me.
+He’s a little daddy’s boy.”

 The father’s presence is also beneficial for a baby’s development.
 “Both parents have their own ways of behaving, playing, and parenting,” says sociologist Valérie Harvey.
 “These differences stimulate the child and prepare them for becoming part of society.”